-Some members of my church are still convinced that their marriage now means less because people are free to marry whoever they want to.
+Some members of my church are still convinced that their marriage now means less because people are free to marry whomever they want to.
 Honestly, I wish I was kidding.
-Tell me again, Brenda how exactly do Steve and Jason's marriage affect yours and Tom's?
+Tell me again, Brenda how exactly does Steve and Jason's marriage affect yours and Tom's?

 It doesn't.
 Really, it doesn't affect you at all.

 Unless Tom suddenly starts having an affair with Steve their marriage has zero effect on you.
 You never know Brenda, you and Jason might become best friends by the end of the divorce.
 (And in that case, Brenda and Tom both need to go to church considering the bible also teaches against adultery and divorce.)

 I'll say it one more time for the people in the back: same-sex marriage does not affect you even if you or your religion does not support it.
 If you don't agree with same-sex marriage then do not marry someone of the same sex.
 Really, it's a simple concept.

 It amazes me that I still actually have to discuss this with some people in 2017.
 And it amazes me that people use God as a reason to hinder the lives of others.

 As a proud young Catholic woman, I wholeheartedly support the LGBTQ community with my entire being.

 My God taught me to not hold hate so close to my heart.
 He told me not to judge and to accept others with open arms.
 My God taught me to love and I hope yours teaches you the same.